godbout/alfred-time/README.md

 # Why

 I prefer using Toggl for tracking time, I like their dashboard and reports better.
 But I use Harvest for invoices.
-So instead of starting both services separately (😴) separately, I did the workflow so I can start and stop all services in one shot.
+So instead of starting both services separately (😴), I did the workflow so I can start and stop all services in one shot.

 # Current features